JonathanEC2/CyberSecurity/1 - Source Material/Section 4. The Cisco IOS Operating System.md

 - If you want to restore from a back up, you'll do this by copying to the startup configuration and then rebooting.
 However, copy merges commands instead of replacing so we use <span style="color:rgb(255, 192, 0)">erase start</span> first and then copy the file  you wish to restore from.
 	Ex. copy flash:my-config start

-- <span style="color:rgb(255, 192, 0)">copy run tftp </span> backs up to tftp server
+- <span style="color:rgb(255, 192, 0)">copy run tftp </span> backs up to TFTP server
 - use <span style="color:rgb(255, 192, 0)">more</span> to see content of back up file

 ### Config Storage Locations

 - IOS image is store on Flash
-- Starup config is stored on NVRAM
+- Startup config is stored on NVRAM
 - The running config is stored RAM (Loaded into RAM from the startup config when the device boots up )